flybywiresim/docs/docs/a32nx-briefing/flight-deck/pedestal/engine.md

     - The start valve opens, if the MAN START pushbutton switch is ON.
 Ignition does not fire.

     !!! note ""
-        Currently not available in the FBW A32NX for for Microsoft Flight Simulator.
+        Currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ### ENG MASTER 1 + 2